Dave Simon and Fred Garcia, are actively practising 10th Planet Jiu-Jitsu so it was time to write this article: 10th Planet Belt System Explained.

 Frequently Asked Questions

-Does 10th Planet have a belt system?
+Does 10th Planet use belts?

 Read about the Brazilian Jiu-Jitsu Belt Ranking elsewhere on our website.